 This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
 A liability is classified as non-current if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
 The meaning of settlement of a liability is also clarified.
-Impact on entity financial statements effective for the 2020 reporting period (as listed below).
-In general, these amending standards include editorial and references changes that are expected to have insignificant impacts on entity reporting.
+AASB 2020-6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date was issued in August 2020 and defer the effective date to annual reporting periods beginning on or after 1 January 2023 instead of 1 January 2022, with earlier application permitted.